JadenFurtado/security_writeups/just for fun/readme.md

 ## Introduction:

-I have been feeling down in the dumps from the past few months, so, what better way to flip things than by going rouge as a hacker!
+I have been feeling down in the dumps from the past few months, so I decided to go rouge as a hacker!

 Needless to say, this is just for fun and to get myself back in working order.
-Note to the reader: Do not abuse any of my findings
+Note to the reader: <b>Do not abuse any of my findings</b>

 ## Let's start hacking!